brendanjohnharris/AllenSDK.jl/README.md

 ENV["JULIA_CONDAPKG_ENV"] = "/path/to/some/environment/"
 ENV["JULIA_CONDAPKG_OFFLINE"] = true
 ```
 These environment variables tell [CondaPkg.jl](https://github.com/JuliaPy/CondaPkg.jl) to use a manual python installation and avoid updating.
-You could also try the 'MicroMamba' backend for CondaPkg instead of 'Pixi'.